-Ensemble Work: This course will have short ensemble composition(s) demonstrating the skills learned within this class.
-Retention of choreography, integration of dance and performance techniques and spatial formations and relationships will be assessed.
+Ensemble Work: This course will have 1-2 ensemble compositions demonstrating the skills and different dance styles learned within this class.
+The compositions will reflect a diverse range of styles.
+Retention of choreography, integration of dance and performance techniques, application of style based on context, and spatial formations and relationships will be assessed.
+Some ensemble pieces may be performed at term end.

 Final Assessment: Skills introduced throughout the term will be assessed in all disciplines.

-Professional Practices:
+The ability of the student to integrate techniques into novel combinations will be assessed.
+An external adjudicator may be present.
+Basic audition skills will be integrated.

-The grade reflects the departments Professional Practices document as laid out in the Student Handbook and the syllabus.
+Professional Practices: This grade reflects the department's Professional Practices as outlined in the Student Handbook.
 Professional Practices and expectations specific to this class will be reviewed by the instructor.